Topic: DMD0248

 The amount of time the CPU allots to processing TLS transactions on each scan is called the TLS Timeslice.
 This value can be changed on the CPU page of the System Configuration.
 Increasing this value can allow the TLS process to complete sooner, but at the cost of increasing the PLC's scan time.
 The Default TLS Timeslice value will be used by the TLS encryption engine each time the PLC powers up and goes into RUN mode.
 RUN-mode changes to this value can be made by changing the value in $TLSTimeslice (DST68).

-Enable SSL / TLS) use an encrypted connection to the SMTP Server.
+Enable SSL / TLS to use an encrypted connection to the SMTP Server.
 Disabling this option will set the Server Port number to 25.
+TLS version 1.2 is currently being used.

 • TLS (usually port 587) will establish an encrypted connection to the SMTP Server Address using STARTTLS protocol.